37 / 100

 Is Walker County growing or shrinking?

-Are people moving to Walker County?
+Are many people relocating to Walker County?